Chanda-Abdul/DOM-Manipulation-Code-Quiz/README.md

 ## Your Task

-you’ll likely be asked to complete a coding assessment;
+You’ll likely be asked to complete a coding assessment;
 perhaps as part of an interview process.
 A typical coding assessment includes both multiple-choice questions and interactive coding challenges.